Home » Recipes » Side Dishes » Classic Italian Salad Recipe

 • No soggy lettuce: After washing your lettuce, dry it well so the dressing sticks and the salad stays crisp.

 • Keep it even: Cut your ingredients into similar sizes so every bite has a good mix.
-It
+It makes the salad easier to eat and more enjoyable.

 • Soften the onions: If red onion feels too strong, soak the slices in water or a little vinegar for a few minutes to soften the flavor.